gracenak/gracenak.github.io/_posts/2020-12-24-jingle_bell_rails_associations_and_nested_forms_all_the_way.markdown

 end
 ```

 I had issues when calling **has_many :gigs, through: :requests** because it conflicted with my **has_many: gigs** association.
-It made sense because there was no way for Rails to know which association I was referring to when querying the database.
-With **source:**, I was able to distinguish these associations by renaming to **:posted_gigs** and provide the source, **:gigs** the distinguish the associations on the User model.
+That made sense because there was no way for Rails to know which association I was referring to when querying the database.
+With **source:**, I was able to distinguish these associations by renaming to **:posted_gigs** while providing the source, **:gigs** to distinguish the associations on the User model.

-Developing functioning nested forms was a bit pesky.
-The Form Builder,  **fields_for** creates a scope around another object outside of its class that it is associated with.
+Developing functioning nested forms was another trip.
+The Form Builder,  **fields_for** creates a scope around another object outside of its class which it is associated with.
 So in reference to my models, a gig is associated to instruments by **has_many :instruments**.
 With **fields_for** , we can nest a form inside the Gig form and scope in on the instrument class and its attributes to create instruments with a gig object.
 That’s it, right?
 WELL now in your controllers, you need ensure that you have instantiated this newly associated object in the new action in the Gigs Controller.

 What if we want to make sure that this new instrument form that is nested inside the gig form is associated to a user?
 No problem!
-In the controllers, we can query IF the nested user is in fact the current user that I would like to create this new gig object on.
-Then we can instantiate that object and the object to build an instrument on the gig form.
+In the controllers, we can query IF the nested user is in fact the current user that I would like to create this new gig object on, then we can instantiate that object and instatiate the object to build an instrument on the gig form.

 ```
 def new